Economics B.A. or B.B.A.

 What can you do with an economics degree from UAA?

-can apply to a variety of professional fields and advanced study programs.
+to a variety of professional fields and advanced study programs.

 Economics graduate programs

 UAA economics alumni have been admitted to excellent master’s degree and Ph.D. programs including Purdue, Oregon, Harvard, Duke, Oxford, Cambridge, George Washington University and others.
 Graduate degree options include:

 - Economics (M.A., M.S. and Ph.D.)

 - Masters of Business Administration (M.B.A.)

 UAA alumni have received excellent placements at multiple State of Alaska divisions, the U.S. Federal Reserve Bank, the U.S. Census, the Army Corps of Engineers and many different private companies.
 Career opportunities for economics program alumni include jobs in economic consulting, business, law, policy, academic research and scholarship.
 Economics is also a great option for students with entrepreneurial ambition.

 By the numbers..

 Led by world-class scholars, the economics program features outstanding undergraduate research opportunities and opportunities to gain practical career experience.
 The following are some of the top reasons to major in economics at UAA.

 - Work one-on-one with top faculty.
 Unlike many larger colleges and universities, tenure track faculty teach all core upper division courses and almost all lower division courses in UAA’s economics program.
 Faculty also provide strong support when you apply for graduate schools or employment.